snakster/cpp.react/guides/Introduction.md

 ## Conclusion

-The presented reactive types provide us with specialized tools to address requirements that would otherwise be implemented with callbacks with side effects:
+The presented reactive types provide us with specialized tools to address requirements that would otherwise be implemented with callbacks and side effects:

 - Signals, as an alternative to updating and propagating state changes manually.
 - Event streams, as an alternative to transfering data between event handlers explicitly, i.e. through shared message queues.